gteixeira1/username-list-app-hbm/README.md

 ```sh
 java -jar target/username-list-app-0.0.1-SNAPSHOT.jar
 ```
 The application was configured to use H2 Embedded database.
-So, at the application start, the spring will automatically generate the database DDL structure executing the script *'src/main/resources/schema.sql'*.
-After executing this script, spring will load data inside the created tables executing the second script *'src/main/resources/data.sql'*.
+The hibernate has default configuration to create the table structure at startup (hibernate.hbm2ddl.auto).
+So, at the application start, the hibernate will automatically generate the database DDL structure based on table definitions on RestrictedWords.hbm.xml and Username.hbm.xml.
+After creating table structure, hibernate will load data inside the created tables executing the script *'src/main/resources/import.sql'*.
 Also, the H2 Client Console is available when the application is runnnig.
 To access the H2 Client, just access the address: [http://localhost:8080/h2-console](localhost:8080/h2-console)
 To log in on H2 Client, use bellow parameters:
 - Driver Class: org.h2.Driver